قالب وردپرس

 Fluorspar in the cement industry

 Fluorspar Ceramic grade has been used in the production of magnesium and calcium metals and in the production of some manganese chemicals.
-In the current industrial operation, consumers prefer to buy acidic grade Fluorspar instead of ceramic grade and dilute it proportionally.
-Ceramic and metallurgical grade Fluorspar may be used in the manufacture of fiberglass insulation, in zinc smelting, as a foaming agent for vanadium green in the production of pea-colored bricks as an abrasive on some types of sandpaper. .
-Different grades of Fluorsparare used in the production of calcium carbide in electric furnaces, in the manufacture of electrodes, for arc lamps, and as a bonding agent for sanding wheels.
+In the current industrial operation, consumers prefer to buy acidic grade instead of ceramic grade and dilute it proportionally.
+Ceramic and metallurgical grade, may be used in the manufacture of fiberglass insulation, in zinc smelting, as a foaming agent for vanadium green in the production of pea-colored bricks as an abrasive on some types of sandpaper.
+Different grades are used in the production of calcium carbide in electric furnaces, in the manufacture of electrodes, for arc lamps, and as a bonding agent for sanding wheels.
 Different types of welding rod coatings are composed of fluorite or Fluorspar mixtures.
-Fluorspar has been used in the production of magnesium and calcium metals and in the production of some manganese chemicals.
+It has been used in the production of magnesium and calcium metals and in the production of some manganese chemicals.

 Fluorspar , normally offered in lumps or grain size by 0-10 or 10-60 mm.
 Fluorspar packing is doing by 25, 50 kg sacks or in a 1 ton Jumbo bags.